 - Sanguineous.
-Dark red drainage which is blood and usually appears from deep wounds.
+Dark red drainage (usually blood) appearing from deep wounds.

 - Serous.
-The thin watery fluid that is clear and often drains from wounds as they are healing.
+Thin watery, clear fluid often draining from wounds as they heal.

 - Seropurulent.
 Thin watery drainage similar to serous but has a milky, coffee-cream color and indicates an infection in the wound.

 - Purulent.
-Milky white drainage that oozes from wounds and is usually an indicator of infection.
+Milky white drainage oozing from wounds usually indicating infection.

 - Hemorrhagic.
-Dark red blood drains from the wound and may come out in spurts because damage occurred to an artery, or the wound is not healing properly.
+Dark red blood drains from the wound and may come out in spurts due to arterial damage or the wound not healing properly.

 Recognizing Skin Breakdown Occurred